 Well the first thing to do is, of course, to choose your trekking company carefully.
-In addition to the generic advice we give if you follow that link, which applies equally to both men and women, there are some extra aspects to consider if you’re a solo woman booking a trek.
+In addition to the generic, gender-neurtral advice we give if you follow that link, there are some extra aspects to consider if you’re a solo woman.

-One of the ways to choose between trekking companies, perhaps, is to ask them if their treks have any other solo women booked on their public climbs.
-If there is, and both you and her are travelling solo, then why not ask if you can contact her directly.
-That way, you can see if you get along and, if you do, you can request to share a tent (and maybe even a hotel room before/after the trek).
+One of the ways to choose between trekking companies, perhaps, is to ask them if their treks have any other solo women booked on a trek.
+If there is, and that appeals to you, then why not ask if you can contact her directly.
+That way, you can see if you get along.
+If you do, you can even request to share a tent (and maybe even a hotel room before/after the trek).

-It might also be worth asking the trek operator if they have any solo women climbers who have completed their climb, and whom you can contact to find out what it was like.
+It is also worth asking the trek operator if they have any solo women climbers who have completed their climb.
+If they have, ask if you can contact them to find out what it was like.
 Any company worth its salt will be able to do that.
 If they can’t then maybe look elsewhere.

-But even if there are no other climbers on your trek, don’t despair.
-Ask if your company can employ a female guide on the trek (either as chief guide or as an assistant).
-If they can’t, then at least see if there’s a female porter they can employ on your trek.
-Unlike a guide, a female porter probably won’t speak much English, but hopefully she’ll provide some sort of brake on the rampant machismo that exists on many treks.
+But even if there are no other female climbers on your trek, don’t despair.
+Ask if your company can employ a female guide on the trek, either as chief guide or as an assistant) If they can’t, then at least see if there’s a female porter they can employ on your trek.
+Unlike a guide, a female porter probably won’t speak much English.
+But hopefully she’ll provide some sort of brake on the rampant machismo that exists on many treks.

-And in the unlikely event that you are hassled by any member of your crew, do not hesitate to tell your guide or another senior member of your team.
-And if for some reason you don’t trust any of them (in which case, you really should have chosen your tour operator more carefully), then speak with one of the rangers based at the campsites along the way.
-Or if they’re not available, speak with a guide on another trek, or your fellow trekkers.
+And in the unlikely event that you are hassled by any member of your crew, do not hesitate to tell your guide.
+And if for some reason you don’t trust any of them, then speak with one of the rangers based at the campsites along the way.
+Or if they’re not available, speak with a guide on another trek.
+Or your fellow trekkers.
 Anybody, in fact – because your safety is paramount and you should be worrying about getting to the top, and nothing else.

 As for your safety when you’re not on the mountain, the rules are the same for both men and women.
 During the day you can pretty much wander where you want.
 Watch out for pickpockets at busy places (eg markets) and maybe leave your valuables with your hotel reception.
 But, other than that, feel free to wander around Moshi, Arusha (and Dar) as you wish.

 But after dark, don’t head out alone.
 Either go with a group (preferably) or take a taxi booked by your hotel/restaurant.
-These cities and towns turn into entirely different beasts after dark, and a few years ago we had a climber who was held up at knifepoint.
-The chance of being attacked may be small, but it’s just not worth the risk.
+These cities and towns turn into entirely different beasts after dark.
+Indeed, a few years ago we had a climber who was held up at knifepoint.
+The chance of being attacked are small, but it’s just not worth the risk.

 What should women bring for their Kilimanjaro climb?

 Click on this link to find our packing list for Kilimanjaro.
 In addition, the most useful item to bring is what is marketed as a ‘she-wee’ (or shewee, or she-pee, or miss-piss).
 As the manufacturer says, this is a device that allows you to wee into a bottle.
-I’m a huge fan of a pee bottle, ie something to wee into when you’re in your tent at night, so you don’t have to get dressed and brave the freezing cold every time you want to urinate.
-An on Kili you’ll want to urinate a lot, particularly if you’re acclimatising well, and even more so if you’re taking Diamox – which is a diuretic.
+I’m a huge fan of a pee bottle, ie something to wee into when you’re in your tent at night.
+It saves you having to get dressed and brave the freezing cold every time you want to pee.
+An on Kili you’ll want to pee a lot, particularly if you’re acclimatising well, and even more so if you’re taking Diamox, which is a diuretic.

 So it’s only fair that women can enjoy the same convenience and comfort as men.
 Which is where the she-wee comes in.